 Spiritual causes of seborrheic dermatitis include a guilty conscience, the fact that the person in question allows others to exploit her, or because she feels unclean or bad.

-Other causes for seborrhea:
+Other Causes for Seborrhea:

 The yeast overgrowth may be encouraged by a reduced resistance on the part of the host.

-- sensitivities to some ingredients in hair dyes or hair care products may lead to a red, itchy, scaly scalp.
+Sensitivities and allergies to some ingredients in hair dyes or hair care products may lead to a red, itchy, scaly scalp.

 Psoriasis develops when a person’s immune system sends bad signals which tell skin cells to grow too fast.